ebarbeito/learning-notes/courses/advanced-design-patterns-design-principles-linkedin.md

 * One way to think in cohesion is to think about the clients that make use of the class or interface
   * Do they use all the methods of the class?
   * Then, the class probably has high cohesion.
 If not, it may be low
-* Highly cohesive classes and interfaces leads a sofware that is generally easier to maintain and to extend
+* Highly cohesive classes and interfaces leads a software that is generally easier to maintain and to extend
 * So keep an eye on cohesion in your interfaces.
-Keep them highly cohesive by segregating them and allowing clients don't being dependent on methods the're not interested in
+Keep them highly cohesive by segregating them and allowing clients don't being dependent on methods they're not interested in

 ## Dependency Inversion Principle